remarshal-project/remarshal/README.md

 Remarshal works with YAML 1.2 by default.
 You can use the format `yaml-1.1` to work with YAML 1.1.
-The format `yaml-1.2` can be used to be explicit about using YAML 1.2.
+The format `yaml-1.2` can be used to select YAML 1.2 explicitly.
 Conversion between YAML 1.1 and 1.2 is supported.

 ### Lossless by default; lossy must be enabled